nachoplus/tychoCatServer/README.md

 It take some time (more than 3.3Gb of downloads)

 Now, depending of the setting of 'use_fix_mpcorb':
-·*use_fix_mpcorb='True'
-··*Download MCPORB.DAT rename to FIX_MPCORB.DAT and put in the 'datempcorb' dir ·*use_fix_mpcorb='False'
+* use_fix_mpcorb='True' => Download MCPORB.DAT rename to FIX_MPCORB.DAT and put in the 'datempcorb' dir
-··*Run updaterCatServer.py to create the firts cache.
+* use_fix_mpcorb='False'=> Run updaterCatServer.py to create the firts cache.
 The run take very very very long time depending of your dateto/datefrom may be several days!!

 __Run the server__
 ----------